D7682/Intermediate-Programming/Assignment0 (Extra Credit)/README.md

-# Compiling C Programs in Assignment2 Folder
+# Compiling C Programs in Assignment0 (Extra Credit) Folder

 ## Prerequisites
 Before running the script, make sure you have the following installed: